mminer/consolation/README.md

 Attach this script to a game object.
 The window can be opened with a configurable hotkey (defaults to backtick).
-Alternatively, enable shake-to-open in the Inspector to open the console on mobile devices.
+Alternatively, enable shake-to-open in the Inspector to open the console on mobile devices (shake while touching the screen with 3 or more fingers).

 ## Compatibility